riscv-steel/riscv-steel/hardware/spi/tests/README.md

 ### Software Unit Tests

-The software unit tests consist of an instance of the SoC IP that runs the test program `software/unit_tests.c`.
+The software unit tests consist of an instance of RISC-V Steel MCU that runs the test program `software/unit_tests.c`.
 They verify the correct functioning of the API calls used to control the SPI module.
-This instance of the SoC IP was built in Vivado and is meant to be run on an Arty-A7 development board.
+This instance of RISC-V Steel MCU was built in Vivado and is meant to be run on an Arty-A7 development board.

 * Open **AMD Xilinx Vivado**
 * Click on **Run Tcl script...** in the **Tools** menu